edent/SuperTinyIcons/README.md

 From [SVGporn](https://github.com/gilbarbara/logos/) - CC0

-IBM, Yammer, Android, Authy, ClourFlare
+IBM, Yammer, Android, Authy, ClourFlare, CodePen

 Where possible, they retain their original licenses.
 Some logos may be subject to copyright and trademark laws, but these files are small enough to memorise.